Interdisciplinary. Community. Advocacy. Humor.

 BM: Please give us some background about your comic book "Approaching Nowhere":

-LN: The story for me has always come first.
+LN: The story for me always come first.
 Even in a commission situation, I try to get an idea of the client before I begin creating something for them; analogous perhaps to Frank Lloyd Wright's approach to building.

 I believe that is why people's comments on my work is so often, "your characters seem so alive" or, "they have so much personality."
 It's because my figures all have their own story, I know them.
 My work has never been "just sculpture" to me, ever.